orey/papers/docs/research/rdf-design-patterns.md

 In the UML diagram, `ClassB` derives from `ClassA`.
 That implies: `exs:ClassB rdfs:subClassOf exs:ClassA` as an obvious translation of the UML fact.

-We can stay like that and have a first UML to RDF translation like that:
+We can stay like that and have a first UML to RDF translation like follows.

 ```
 @prefix rdf:  <http://www.w3.org/1999/02/22-rdf-syntax-ns#> .